 The fair market value of a home, which is based on the price a potential buyer would be willing to pay for it, is an important factor for both sellers and buyers.
 You’ll often see it abbreviated as FMV.

 What is fair market value in real estate?

-Fair market value is the price that a willing buyer would pay a willing seller for a home without current supply and demand conditions being present, explains Timothy Garrity, chief operating officer and broker at Copper Hill Real Estate in Philadelphia.
+Fair market value is the price that a willing buyer would pay a willing seller for a home in an open market, without current supply and demand conditions being present, explains Tim Garrity, partner and broker at Copper Hill Real Estate in Philadelphia.
 Although Garrity is not an appraiser, he is an experienced listing agent and brokerage owner.

 In other words, both parties would have enough knowledge to proceed with the sale, but outside factors would not be relevant to the negotiation of price and terms.

-“Basically, it is what the buyer audience perceives the home to be value-wise,” says Cara Ameer, a real estate agent at Coldwell Banker Vanguard Realty in Ponte Vedra Beach, Florida.
+“Basically, it is what the buyer audience perceives the home to be value-wise,” says Cara Ameer, a real estate agent at Coldwell Banker Global Luxury in Los Angeles.